RetroDECK/ES-DE/USERGUIDE-DEV.md

 There is a help system available throughout the application that provides an overview of the possible actions and buttons that can be used.
 But some general actions are never shown, such as the ability to quick jump in gamelists, menus and text input fields using the shoulder and trigger buttons.
 It's also possible to disable the help system using a menu option for a somewhat cleaner look.

-![alt text](images/es-de_folder_support.png "ES-DE Help System") _The help system is displayed at the bottom of the screen for this theme, although it can be positioned elsewhere for other theme sets._
+![alt text](images/es-de_folder_support.png "ES-DE Help System") _The help system is displayed at the bottom of the screen for this theme, although it could be positioned elsewhere for other themes._

 ## General navigation